Case

 • be, or is likely to be effective and beneficial in helping her

-• be something the NDIS is responsible for providing.
+• be an NDIS support for Leifa.

 • the risks to Leifa and others in the community when managing her behaviours of concern